 rij = f+j / (n++ ─ f+i)

-Where r ij = random probability of transition from state i to j, n++ = total number of transitions for all lithofacies state of rows and columns used, f+j = random number of occurrences of facies j (i.e. column total for facies j) and n+i = number of occurrences of lithofacies state i.
+Where rij = random probability of transition from state i to j, n++ = total number of transitions for all lithofacies state of rows and columns used, f+j = random number of occurrences of facies j (i.e. column total for facies j) and n+i = number of occurrences of lithofacies state i.

 In the random probability matrix, all the diagonal cells are ‘structurally empty’, because of the impossibility of recognizing the transition of a given lithofacies upward into another bed of the same lithofacies.

-A second matrix, containing elements pij was constructed by converting the observed number of transitions to actual transition probabilities for vertical sampling interval.
+A second matrix-Observe Transition Probability Matrix (TPM), containing elements pij was constructed by converting the observed number of transitions to actual transition probabilities for vertical sampling interval.
 This was done by dividing the number of transitions in each cell by the row total as follows:

 p i j= f i j / n i+

 The values of pij matrix sum to unity along each row and they will necessarily reflect the presence of any Markovian dependency relationship.
-[20] Suggested the use of a difference matrix which is produced when the matrix showing expected transition probability (r i j) is subtracted from the transition probability matrix (p i j) of observed transitions.
+[20] Suggested the use of a d Dfference Matrix (dij) which is produced when the matrix showing expected transition probability (r i j) is subtracted from the transition probability matrix (p i j) of observed transitions.

 d ij = p ij – r ij